gvwilson/sensibleadventures/iffy/iffy.md

-"It's a differential separator pump," she told Honesty's First as shapes and clues came together in her head to form an answer it was impossible for her to know.
+"It's a differential separator pump," she told Honesty's First as shapes and clues came together in her head to form an answer she couldn't possibly have known.
 "Prolly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."

 "'Zat so?"
 Honesty's First caught the part when Iffy threw it back to them